Let's talk

 No items found.

-In 2026, Meta introduced a new feature - “Describe Your Audience”.
-Instead of manually selecting interest segments from predefined target audience lists, advertisers can now describe their target customer using natural language.
-Meta's system then analyses the description, suggests relevant segments and advertisers can then review and select which to keep.
-When available, it appears at the ad set level in the audience targeting section—exactly where advertisers would normally select interests manually.
+In 2026, Meta rolled out a new audience-building feature called "Describe Your Audience".
+Instead of manually selecting interest segments from a list, advertisers can describe their target customer in natural language.
+Meta's system analyses the description, suggests relevant segments, and lets the advertiser review and keep the ones that fit.

 How the "Describe Your Audience" Feature Looks Like